 - Check your remaining loan amount.
 Log in to your lender's online platform or app and check how much is left on your home loan.

-Once you have those two numbers you can work out your equity and determine your current LVR.
+Once you have those two numbers you can work out your equity and determine your current loan to value ratio.
 Here's an example:

 - Your home is worth $800,000.